gweltou/stt-tools/README.md

 Regional forms should be kept if their pronouciation isn't too far from the "standard" form (according to personnal taste or political views...) \
 (E.g. "meump bet/on eus bet", "nege/an hini eo", "lâret/lavaret")

-### Usage of the '*' marker
+## Data format

+Each piece of data is made of 3 files : a wave file (16b, 16 KHz sample rate), a split file and a text file containing the transcription.

+In the transcription files empty lines and lines starting with the character `#` should be ignored.
+Line comments can thus be embedded in the transcription files by using the `#` character.

+Inline metadata can also by found anywhere between the characters `{` and `}` and should be removed before the training process.

-In the transcription files, a `*` can be added if front of words you want remove from the corpus and the lexicon (foreign words, repetitions...).
-The market words will still be used for training the acoustic model.
+The `*` character can be added if front of words you want remove from the corpus and the lexicon (foreign words, repetitions...).
+Marked words will still be used for training the acoustic model.

 ## Workflow